-First of all, we need a definition of Home Staging, also known as Real Estate Staging.
 Staging is the process of preparing a house to sell so that it appeals to a broad range of the target market thus bringing in more potential buyers, receiving more offers and selling faster.
-Staging cuts the time for a home on the market by more than 50% (RESA 2013) and also brings in 10%-17% more money than comparable un-staged houses (NAR).
-An average staging investment of 1%-3% of listing price generates a return on investment of 8-10% (NAR).
+In a 2021 survey of 4,600 properties, homes that were staged sold approximately 9 days faster than the average Days on Market.
+The average staging investment of the staged homes, of 1.3% of the list price, resulted in a 7.1% over-list price return on investment (Real Estate Staging Association).